ibm-cloud-docs/vmwaresolutions/shared/shared_managing.md

 ## Procedure to view virtual data center instance details
 {: #shared_managing-procedure-view-vdc-details}

-The instance details include property details, recommended services that are enabled or available for the instance, and the total reserved virtual CPU (vCPU) and RAM.
+The instance details include property, operating system, resource reservation, private network endpoint, and recommended services that are enabled or available for the instance.

-To view the details of an instance:
+To view the property details of an instance:

 1. In the **VMware Solutions Shared** table, click an instance name.
-2. View the instance property, service, and resource details.
+2. Under **Properties**, view the details for the instance.

 | Property        | Description       |
 |:------------- |:------------- |